-The estimate of the exchange rate pass-through into retail prices reported in Panel B is between 4% and 5%, and is consistent with other sector-specific findings in the literature.
-Antoniades and Zaniboni (2016) estimate a pass-through between 4% and 6% within a four-month period using micro data on fast-moving consumer non-durables.
-For beer, Goldberg and Hellerstein (2013) find a pass-through of 7%, showing that rigidity in wholesale prices predominantly driven by local non-traded goods and adjustment costs explain the very limited pass-through by retailers.
-At the second stage, the price elasticity in our preferred specification in Column (3) is within the estimate range of structural demand-side models based on product-level data on market shares and prices.
-This literature generally obtain elasticities well above 2 (e.g. Piveteau and Smagghue, 2019; Goldberg and Hellerstein, 2013; Nakamura and Zerom, 2010; Broda and Weinstein, 2006).
-Our estimate of 4.75 is, in fact, identical to Broda and Weinstein (2006)'s elasticity of substitution for differentiated goods, and slightly higher than their average estimate for the 6-digit HS product category 'combined refrigerator-freezers, fitted with separate external doors' (HS-6 841810).
+The estimated exchange rate pass-through into retail prices reported in Panel B ranges between 4% and 5%, and is comparable to other sector-specific findings in the literature.
+Antoniades and Zaniboni (2016) estimate a pass-through between 4% and 6% within a four-month period using microdata on fast-moving consumer non-durables.
+For beer, Goldberg and Hellerstein (2013) find a pass-through of 7%, showing that rigidity in whole-sale prices predominantly driven by local non-traded goods and adjustment costs explain the very limited pass-through by retailers.
+At the second stage, the price elasticity in Column (3) is within the estimated range of structural demand-side models based on product-level data on market shares and prices.
+This literature generally obtains elasticities well above 2 (e.g., Piveteau and Smagghue, 2019; Goldberg and Hellerstein, 2013; Nakamura and Zerom, 2010; Broda and Weinstein, 2006).
+Our point estimate of 4.75 is identical to Broda and Weinstein (2006)'s elasticity of substitution for differentiated goods, and slightly higher than their average estimate for the 6-digit HS product category 'combined refrigerator-freezers, fitted with separate external doors' (HS-6 841810).

-Since the instrument varies by destination-origin-date, Columns (2)-(4) cluster standard errors at the intersection of destination-date (country $\cap$ date), thus treating observations in the same country but in different dates as independent.
+Since the instrument varies by destination-origin-date, Columns (2)-(4) cluster standard errors at the intersection of destination-date (country \cap date), thus treating observations in the same country but in different dates as independent.
 In spite of the extensive set of fixed effects incorporated in the estimation, it is likely that this restriction leaves unaccounted for intra-cluster correlation.
-The next two columns, therefore, allow for arbitrary patterns of serial correlation in the residuals by clustering at the coarser level of country.
-Compared to earlier specifications, standard errors increase by about 40-
+This is confirmed in the next two columns, which allow for arbitrary patterns of serial correlation in the residuals by clustering at the coarser level of country: Compared to earlier specifications, standard errors increase by about 40-50% in the second stage, and almost double in the first stage.
+The corresponding effective F-statistics are lower and approach the benchmark of 10.
+The Anderson-Rubin confidence interval for our preferred specification in Column (5) excludes elasticities smaller than one and is 29% wider than the non-robust Wald CI.
+We reject values of σ below one and over 12 at the 5% level.